18F/identity-idp/README.md

 `Failed to open TCP connection to 127.0.0.1:9515 (Too many open files - socket(2) for "127.0.0.1" port 9515)`

-Running the following, _prior_ to running tests, may solve the problem:
+You are encountering you OS's [limits on allowed file descriptors](https://wilsonmar.github.io/maximum-limits/).
+Check the limits with both:
+* `ulimit -n`
+* `launchctl limit maxfiles`

+Try this to increase the user limit:
 ```
 $ ulimit -Sn 65536 && make test
 ```